ArtemSmaznov/dotfiles-awesomewm/README.md

   </strong>
 </p>

+# Unmaintained

+I have recently moved to qtile so this config remains mostly _unmaintained_

 # Goal

 The goal of this repository is to create a configuration for AwesomeWM that is very easy to modify, adapt and customize.